-- TopoAct provides a global, graph-based representation of the space of activations, which explicitly summarizes the organizational principles (clusters and cluster relations) behind neuron activations. t-SNE and UMAP detect structures visible in the low-dimensional embedding, while TopoAct captures complex topological structures in the original high-dimensional space. - While t-SNE and UMAP focus on preserving proximities within local neighborhoods, TopoAct explicitly reveals complex topological structures - branches and loops - that are not necessarily visible via t-SNE/UMAP.
-These topological structures can be used to guide refined, local structural analysis (Section 6).
+- TopoAct provides a global, graph-based representation of the space of activations, which explicitly summarizes the organizational principles (clusters and cluster relations) behind neuron activations. t-SNE and UMAP detect structures visible in the low-dimensional embedding, whereas TopoAct captures complex topological structures loops and branches in the original high-dimensional space. - Whereas t-SNE and UMAP focus on preserving proximities within local neighborhoods, TopoAct explicitly reveals branches and loops that are not necessarily visible via t-SNE/UMAP.
+These topological structures can be used to guide refined, local structural analysis (section 6).

-The kNN graph representation constructed by UMAP can be considered as a topological representation of the high-dimensional data [MHM18], however, it only approximately preserves the connectivity among points within local patches of the manifold.
-While t-SNE and UMAPP are often able to recover well-separated clusters [MH08], neither of them explicitly preserve and capture complex topological structures such as loops or branches in the highdimensional space.
+The kNN (k-nearest neighbor) graph constructed by UMAP can be considered as a topological representation of the high-dimensional data [MHM18].
+However, it only approximately preserves the connectivity among points within local patches of the manifold, and does not capture structures such as loops or branches.
 TopoAct addresses this important challenge by utilizing the mapper construction.

-In addition, several DR techniques have been developed recently [SMVJ09, WSPVJ11, YZR18] that explicitly preserve loops and branches; however, none of them give a global summary of all such structures in a single visualization, in comparison with the mapper construction.
+In addition, several DR techniques have been developed recently [SMVJ09, WSPVJ11, YZR18] that explicitly preserve loops and branches; however, none of them give a global summary of all such structures in a single visualization.
 In studying the shape of the space of images, Lee et al. [LPM03], Carlsson et al. [CISZ08], and Xia [Xia16] studied the global topological structures of patches from natural images; they used different topological tools (such as persistence homology) and focused on different data problems (such as studying the global structure of natural images from a database) in comparison to TopoAct.
 Finally, a few recent works applied topological techniques in the study of activations.
 Gebhart et al. [GSH19] computed persistent homology over the activation structure of neural networks.
 In particular, they characterized the topological structure of the neural network architecture when viewed as a graph with edge weights provided by activations.
-Gabella et al. [GAES19] used both persistent homology and the mapper construct to study the parameter space of neural networks (i.e., parameter matrices) during training.
+Gabella et al. [GAES19] used both persistent homology and the mapper construction to study the parameter space of neural networks (i.e., weight matrices) during training.